 - Everyone knows to recycle.
-Make it easier for yourself by buying some containers from Walmart or Target; label them plastic, glass, paper, and aluminum; and put them somewhere convenient, like by your desk or under your bed.
+Make it easier for yourself by buying containers and labeling them plastic, glass, paper, or aluminum.
+Then put them somewhere convenient, like by your desk or under the kitchen sink.

 - Did you know that plastic can only be recycled 2-3 times?
 Therefore, reducing your single-use plastics can make an even more significant change than recycling them.
-Buy a reusable water bottle.
-Use glass food containers instead of Ziploc bags.
+Buy a reusable (preferably stainless steel or glass) water bottle.
+Use glass food containers instead of zip-close plastic bags.
 Buy a reusable canvas bag for the grocery store instead of using the store's plastic bags.

 - Eat less meat.
 You don't have to give up meat entirely, but eat meat less frequently.
 Try to cut down on beef and dairy products especially.
 If you can buy meat from local, sustainable farms in your area, try that instead.

 - As a college student, fast fashion stores like H&M and Forever 21 seem enticing.
 However, fast fashion is a big offender of carbon emissions and waste — and that $3 shirt from H&M might not last longer than a year, anyway.
 Try to shop at local boutiques or thrift shops instead.
 If you have the funds, consider paying more money for clothing that will last longer.

 - Drive less.
 If your town has public transportation, use it.
 If you live on campus, walk to class.
 Dig out the bicycle you used to ride for fun, and start biking instead of driving.